Research Interests

 class of nonhistone chromatin binding proteins that mediate neoplastic

-various post-translational modifications of HMGA1 play in the protein's ability to modulate chromatin structure and mediate neoplastic
+transformation.
+The protein's ability to modulate chromatin structure and mediate neoplastic

 transformation.
 This work is currently